JXJS-Team/JXJS-Engine/README.md

 # [Cool Engine(Legacy)](https://github.com/Manux123/FNF-Cool-Engine)

-**FNF': Cool Engine is a modification of the original FNF' source code the mod includes new Options and better Graphics!!**
+**FNF': JXJS Engine is a modification of the original FNF' source code the mod includes new Options and better Graphics!!**
 ----------------------------------------------

 ![](/art/iconOG.png)